-It is possible to produce your own brochures and flyers using software you already have on your computer, such as Microsoft Word, Publisher and PowerPoint.
+It is possible to produce your own brochures and flyers using software you already have on your computer, such as Microsoft Word, Publisher and PowerPoint or free online software like Canva.
 And with a wide selection of usable templates, many small businesses can and do produce their own marketing materials.

 So why employ a designer?
 There are three main reasons why it can pay to hire a designer.
 Firstly, graphic design is a specialist skill and a good design will be more effective than an amateur effort.
 The second reason is time.
 Trained designers can produce great layouts and graphics quickly and they know the software intimately.
 Do you really want to spend hours trying to position a picture when you could be getting on with more important jobs?